 Trust is critical for sales success.
 But today's buyers are busier than ever and, at the same time, have access to more information and choices.
 This makes their time harder to get, and their trust harder to build.

-Trust in sales is built around three factors—competence, integrity, and intimacy.
+Trust in sales is built around four factors—capability, dependability, integrity, and intimacy.
 Following are seven ideas for building trust in each.

-Every seller thinks they're competent.
+Every seller thinks they're capable.
 Amazing, even.
 But they're not.
 This is called "illusory superiority" in academic circles.
 People think they're better at things than they are.
 What does it mean for trust?
-Sellers overestimate their competence, and buyers don't.
+Sellers overestimate their capability, and buyers don't.
 They're more skeptical.

-Trust in a seller's competence means buyers believe you can do what you say you can.
+Trust in a seller's capability means buyers believe you can do what you say you can.
 We're not talking about trust in the product or service, but trust in the seller as a person.
 Buyers need you to bring ideas to the table, to help them find solutions to problems, and give sound advice.
-If they don't trust your competence, they won't accept the advice.
+If they don't trust your capability, they won't accept the advice.

-Demonstrating your competence in the following 3 ways will go a long way towards building trust:
+Demonstrating your capability in the following 3 ways will go a long way towards building trust:

 - Be an expert.
 Too many buyers report that they don't trust sellers because the seller doesn't know their stuff.
 As a seller you need to know your buyers' industries and businesses, competition, marketplace, full set of customer needs, and more—inside and out.
 You must answer buyers' questions about your offerings and the market, as well as about the buying process itself.
 If you want to guide the way, you need to make it your business to be a source of knowledge in all of these areas.